pastet89/redshift-geoclue-bash-patch/README.md

 It first tries to get the coordinates from ipinfo.io and if it fails, runs the program with default coordinates of 0:0.

+### Requirements:

+1. Linux environment
+2. Redshift
+2. jq

 ### Installation:

-The patch assumes that you have already installed redshift:
+The patch assumes that you have already installed redshift.
+You will need also ```jq```:

 ```
-sudo apt-get install redshift
+sudo apt-get install redshift jq
 ```

 Make the script executable: